Thetta/GitBook_ICO-Approaches/ico-models.md

-## **ICO Models**

-Please notice that the goal of these document is not to provide an orthogonal classification of different ICO options.
+## What is an "ICO approach**"?**

+When discussing blockchains, the term “[protocol](https://blog.0xproject.com/the-difference-between-app-coins-and-protocol-tokens-7281a428348c)” is typically used to refer to the set of cryptoeconomic rules that maintain distributed consensus across a peer-to-peer network.
+In this sense of the term, there is one protocol per blockchain and one native token per protocol \(with a few exceptions\).
+However, blockchain consensus isn’t the only use case for cryptoeconomic protocols.
+More generally, cryptoeconomic protocols create financial incentives that drive a network of rational economic agents to coordinate their behavior towards the completion of a process.

+#### Protocol -&gt; Model -&gt; Approach

+We decided that the term "ICO Protocol" is too strict.
-Some/many properties of these approaches can be combined together.
+In many cases term "ICO Model" is used instead.
+However, we are using the term "Approach" in this document because this document is more about providing you with different real-world examples, then about strict classification.
+Many properties of these approaches can be combined together.

-### **1 - Reverse Dutch Auction model \(Gnosis, RaidenNetwork, OraclesNetwork\)**
+### **1 - Reverse Dutch Auction approach \(Gnosis, RaidenNetwork, OraclesNetwork\)**

 [**https://medium.com/@nickikwhite\_5051/token-sale-models-part-ii-price-schedules-b36716a1a9de**](https://medium.com/@nickikwhite_5051/token-sale-models-part-ii-price-schedules-b36716a1a9de)